"MasterChef" star Graham Elliot feels incredible after his stunning 155-pound weight loss following bariatric surgery.

 Graham underwent a sleeve gastrectomy (or gastric-sleeve surgery) in July 2013.
 Elliot was surprised how quickly he shed the weight because he thought it would take two to three years to lose 155 pounds.

 In gastric sleeve surgery, three-quarters of the stomach is removed to create a small sleeve-shaped stomach, about the size of a banana.
-In 2012, comedian Lisa Lampanelli lost 106 pounds after undergoing the gastric-sleeve procedure.
-And Rosie O'Donnell lost 53 pounds just eight months after gastric sleeve.
+Rosie O'Donnell recently lost 53 pounds after getting gastric sleeve.

 Elliot, who was once a couch potato, celebrated his weight loss by running his first 10k race in May 2014.
 The once-sedentary chef trained for the event by running daily, slowly building up to three miles a day.